 Recover Athletics (part of Strava)

-You can also track soreness across multiple body areas over time.
+The soreness tracker is a nice feature, which helps you track soreness across multiple body areas over time.

 Platform: iOS and Android | Included with Strava subscription (~€60/year)